aefarrell/aefarrell.github.io/_posts/2022-04-08-turbulent_jet_notes.md

 ## Comparing the Models

 At this point two models of velocity were derived using different models of the free turbulent stress and one purely empirical model was introduced.
 Each of these models uses a different set of parameters, and have different strengths and weaknesses in terms of usability.
-To compare them like-for-like we can scale each to the same width at half height, which is shown below along with some measured data[<sup id="fnref-9">9</sup>](#fn-9)
+To compare them like-for-like we can scale each to the same width at half height, which is shown below along with some measured data<a href="#fn-9" class="sidenote-number"></a><span class="sidenote" id="fn-9">[Pope](#pope-2000), *Turbulent Flows*.
+Points captured from a figure using [WebPlotDigitizer](https://automeris.io/WebPlotDigitizer)</span>

-{% capture footnote-9 %}
-<a name="fn-9"><strong>9</strong></a>: Pope, *[Turbulent Flows](#pope-2000)*.
-Points captured from a figure using [WebPlotDigitizer](https://automeris.io/WebPlotDigitizer) [↩](#fnref-9)
-{% endcapture %}

 We can also calculate a Mean Square Error (MSE) and evaluate which model is a better fit to the observed velocity profile.